 Didactic lectures and student laboratory training take place at the college, with clinical experiences conducted in the laboratories of Carolinas Medical Center.
 Areas of study include clinical chemistry, hematology, immunology, immunohematology (blood banking), microbiology, tuberculosis, mycology, molecular pathology, urinalysis, toxicology, education and management.

 Medical laboratory scientists (also known as medical technologists) analyze human blood, tissues, and body fluids or supervise the performance of medical laboratory tests using a wide variety of instruments, microscopes, computers, chemicals, or other methods for clinical analysis.

-Carolinas College of Health Sciences Medical Laboratory Science program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences.
+Carolinas College of Health Sciences Medical Laboratory Science program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 Graduates of the program are prepared to function as entry-level medical laboratory scientists and are eligible to take the American Society of Clinical Pathology Board of Certification examination.

 For more information on the Medical Laboratory Science program, visit the Carolinas College information portal.